BreD1810/HackerRank-Solution/README.md

-# HackerRank-Solution
+# HackerRank-Solutions
-Solutions to problems on HackerRank
+Solutions to problems found on the HackerRank website.

+This is essentially a tool for learning different languages, and also to practice algorithmic thinking.